HewlettPackard/networking-oneview/README.rst

 Overview
 =============================
-The mechanism driver will interact with Neutron and OneView to dynamically reflect networking operations made by OpenStack on OneView.
+The mechanism driver interacts with Neutron and OneView to dynamically reflect networking operations made by OpenStack on OneView.
 With these operations it's possible to a OneView administrator to know what is happening in OpenStack System which is running in the Data Center and also